Contactless Bank cards

 Contactless bank cards – Not good for Transit

-Upfront top-ups are required for using co-brand bank cards for fare payment.
-With the launch of SimplyGo with Mastercard, NETS and Visa contactless bank cards, such top-ups are no longer necessary, and commuters are able to use their contactless bank cards for fare payments directly, subject to the availability of credit/funds in their card/bank account.
+With the launch of SimplyGo with American Express, Mastercard, NETS and Visa contactless bank cards, such top-ups are no longer necessary, and commuters can use their contactless bank cards for fare payments directly, subject to the availability of credit/funds in their card/bank account.
 The transactions will be processed, accumulated and charged to their credit/debit card or deducted from their bank account, as with any other contactless bank card purchase.

 To find out if your bank card is a co-brand bank card, look for the CEPAS logo on the back of the card.
 If the CEPAS logo exists, the card is a co-brand bank card and has EZ-Link/NETS FlashPay functionality.